Best Cheap Red Wine

 Malbec.The malbec grape originated in France, in and around the area of Bordeaux.
 Its popularity surged after it arrived in Argentina, where the deep red color and intense flavor of malbec wine complements the country's famous beef.
 Malbec grapes also grow in Chile, New Zealand, Australia, South Africa, and the United States.
 This grape is often used in blends but can stand on its own, yielding a medium- to full-bodied wine that's somewhat spicy and tastes of blackberry, plum, pepper, and (yes) leather.

-The Jelu Malbec from Mendoza, Argentina, is consistently delicious and consistently priced around $9.
+The Jelu Malbec from Mendoza, Argentina, is consistently delicious and usually priced around $10.
 It is full and rich with flavors of plums, black fruits, and layered, sweet spices to create a warming effect with each sip.
 Another cheap and delicious choice is the Kaleu Malbec ($9), also from Argentina, a spicy wine with a medium to full body that starts off with notes of black plums and finishes herbal.

 Merlot.Merlot is among the best-known and most popular red wines.
 The merlot grape is grown all over the world, from California to France to New Zealand, as well as South Africa, Hungary, Argentina, and Canada.
 It can be vinified as a single variety or used in a blend.
 Either way, the merlot grape produces a medium-bodied wine that's relatively fruity and smooth, with hints of plum, tea, and berries.
 It pairs well with grilled meats and cheeses.